CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-25-Agile-Mindset-What-It-Really-Takes-To-Work-This-Way.md

 ## Agile Value: Customer collaboration over contract negotiation

-The final agile value, which only comes into effect in passing mention in XP under each broad category is **customer collaboration**.
+The final agile value, which only comes into effect in passing mention in XP is **customer collaboration**.
 Too many software platforms are written by coders going into a cave.
 The coder appears 6 months later with "a great solution".
 However, the coder hasn't gotten any feedback.
 Feedback from customers, product owners, or business people in general is necessary for good software.
 This is such a strong antipattern that agile has highlighted this as a primary value in producing great software.